joeyates/fermo/Assets.md

 In its default configuration, Fermo does not handle assets.

-ESBuild and Webpack can be activated using the modules provided (see below).
+ESBuild and Tailwind can be activated using the modules provided (see below).

 If you want to use another build system, just provide a